buglabs/bugswarm-renesas/readme.markdown

 1. Within CubeSuite, press the <F6> button.
 The project should compile and deploy to the demo board.
 1. When the download has completed, the screen should change and should highlight a single line in ```r_main.c``` in yellow.
 When this happens, press the <F5> key.
 1. The application should start running.

+### Implementation Details

+This bugswarm connector works by opening a socket to api.bugswarm.net, creating a new production session, and continually publishing sensor data.
+This application currently requires the following credentials to be acquired and inserted into the source code before use:

+* Wireless ESSID
+    * default: "renesasdemo"
+* Wireless password (if applicable)
+    * default: "renesaspsk"
+* Swarm Producer API Key
+    * default: ""
+* A valid Swarm ID
+    * default: ""
+* A valid Resource ID, having already been added to the supplied swarm.

+All Renesas devices will share the same producer API Key - this is linked to the Renesas account.
+In order for all of the Renesas RL78/G13 demo boards to be listed together, they all need to be added to the same swarm.
+Devices should use the default swarm ID above, unless they are being configured for a custom application.
+Resource IDs, on the other hand, MUST be unique for each demo board.
+When provisioning a new demo board, a new resource ID will need to be generated.
+We suggest that the resource ID have a unique name, such as the MAC address of the wireless module, but the resource ID will always be a unique 40 character string.

+#### Known Issues

+* The Redpine device cannot send data at the same time that data is being recieved.
+Data reception is fully asynchronous, and could occur at any time.
+The current libraries do not successfully detect that data reception is in progress while sending.
+When this occurs, depending on the timing, it may cause the redpine device to abruptly close the socket.
+The current code will automatically attempt to reconnect.
+In the future, we should aggressively check that the UART is not in the middle of reading a line before sending any new AT commands.
+This needs to occur at the UART API level of the redpine libraries.
+* The current Redpine libraries cannot reliably read a multi-line response from an open socket.
+The first line of a repsonse is prefixed with ```AT+RSI_READ``` and is successfully detected.
+However, since the response is not byte-stuffed, subsequent lines within the same packet are detected as junk data (since they are not prefixed with ```AT+RSI_READ```).
+This requires a larger overhaul of the rsi_read() function.
+* Even with a modified rsi_read() function, no mechanism exists to ensure that an entire packet-worth of data has been successfully read.
+The total packet size is returned in the initial AT+RSI_READ command, but very often data is either lost or read twice while reading.
+Data is being read successfully by the rsi_receive() function, but a valid state machine has not been created for the rsi_read() function with multi-line packets.

 ### Troubleshooting